 "By expanding patient treatment space, we are improving the emergency care experience for our patients who come here during some of the worst days of their lives,” says Ryan Kloss, RN, the department’s patient care manager.

-Advanced LifeAire technology will purify the air and create negative air flow, adding yet another measure of safety from infections for patients, visitors and caregivers, a first in any hospital ER in Pennsylvania.
+Advanced LifeAire technology now purifies the air and creates negative air flow, yet another safety measure to protect patients, visitors and caregivers from COVID and other air-borne infections, a first in any hospital ER in Pennsylvania.

-Moyer says the upsized ER will accommodate as many as 70,000 patients per year, as demand for its services continues to grow.
+Moyer says the enlarged ER will be able to handle many as 70,000 patients per year, expected to become the norm there in the near future.